 The agencies may also require an arbitration provision to allow complainants to resolve disputes without agency involvement.

 Prohibitions on restrictive contracting practices

 Anti-retaliation provisions come in many forms and are designed to prevent the merged entity from unreasonably restricting competition.
-Terms may be imposed to prohibit the merged firm from retaliating against customers who conduct business (or consider conducting business) with its competitors.23
+Terms may be imposed to prohibit the merged firm from retaliating against customers who conduct business (or consider conducting business) with its competitors.

 For example, in 2016, three cable companies that distribute television programming merged to create New Charter.
-The DOJ was concerned that New Charter would have incentive to restrict online video distributors’ access to video programmers’ content.
-Accordingly, the DOJ imposed anti-retaliation provisions that prohibited New Charter from entering into any agreement forbidding, limiting or creating incentives to retaliate against a video programmer for providing content to online video distributors.24
+The DOJ was concerned that New Charter would have an incentive to restrict online video distributors’ access to video programmers’ content.
+Accordingly, the DOJ imposed anti-retaliation provisions that prohibited New Charter from entering into any agreement forbidding, limiting or creating incentives to retaliate against a video programmer for providing content to online video distributors.

 Anti-retaliation provisions may also restrict the merged firm from retaliating against a party that complains or provides information to the relevant antitrust agency about alleged non-compliance with a consent decree.